-On 28 February 2011, the with the closure of the Guaranteed Investment Contract account (the "GIC") and partial repayment of the Notes on which the GIC account was a guarantee for their repayment, the Company's exposure to interest rate risk is limited to interest earned on its bank accounts, as both the mortgage loans and the remaining Notes pay a zero rate of interest.
+On 28 February 2011, with the closure of the Guaranteed Investment Contract account (the "GIC") and partial repayment of the Notes for which the GIC account was a guarantee for their repayment, the Company has limited exposure to interest rate risk as both the mortgage loans and the remaining Notes pay a zero rate of interest.
 Therefore, it is not considered to be a significant risk.